-The Department of Mechanical Engineering offers graduate programs (MS, MEng, and PhD degrees) in the broad fields of mechanical engineering and materials science and engineering.
+The Department of Mechanical Engineering offers graduate programs (MS and PhD degrees) in the broad fields of mechanical engineering and materials science and engineering.

 Teaching Assistant (TA) and Research Assistant (RA) positions are available for MS and PhD students.
 As an admitted student, you will be automatically considered for TA funding; but please note that these positions are competitively assigned.
 Interested students should contact our faculty directly to see if they have RA positions available.

 Qualified master's program applicants, including those who apply to the 4+1 Program, can now earn a Mechanical Engineering Student Excellence Scholarship valued at $1,000.

 The program leading to the MS degree provides a balance of advanced theory and practical